patrick-m-norman/Normalized-Burn-Ratio-Calculation/README.md

 shell scripting, I recommend using the NBR_with_bash script with GDAL_bash_processing, as the raster projection and polygonize functions will take seconds on GDAL and hours on R.

+Apart from the satellite data, the only other input file required for these scripts is an existing vegetation layer

 The resulting output will include a tif and a shapefile of the burn ratio, of which the shapefile will contain an area calculation to assess, provided a projected coordinate reference system has been used.
 This can be used to establish the total area each of the severity of burns.
 Also included in the script is a very basic map showing the shapefile output.